puppetlabs/bolt/08-writing-advanced-tasks/README.md

     ```python
     #!/usr/bin/env python

     """
     This script prints the values and types passed to it via standard in.
 It will
     return a JSON string with a parameters key containing objects that describe
     the parameters passed by the user.
     """

     import json
     import sys

     def make_serializable(object):
+      if sys.version_info[0] > 2:
+        return object
       if isinstance(object, unicode):
         return object.encode('utf-8')
       else:
         return object

     data = json.load(sys.stdin)

+    message = """
-    message = "Congratulations on writing your metadata!
-Here are the keys and the values that you passed to this task."
+    Congratulations on writing your metadata!
+Here are
+    the keys and the values that you passed to this task.
+    """

     result = {'message': message, 'parameters': []}
     for key in data:
         k = make_serializable(key)